Musician Dave Navarro was horrified by these celebrations of cruelty.

-Lead guitarist for Jane’s Addiction, former member of Red Hot Chili Peppers and host of Ink Master: it’s pretty safe to say that Dave Navarro has now become a rock icon.
-His unique guitar playing, which merges heavy metal, psychedelic and modern rock styles, and his somewhat devilish personal style have made him stand out from thousands of his peers.
+Lead guitarist for Jane’s Addiction, former member of Red Hot Chili Peppers and host of Ink Master.
+It’s pretty safe to say that Dave Navarro has now become a rock icon.
+His unique guitar playing merges heavy metal, psychedelic and modern rock styles.
+But it’s his somewhat devilish personal style that has made him stand out from thousands of his peers.

-Apart from playing with two of the biggest alternative rock bands in history, Navarro has released one solo album Trust No One, and has played in other bands like Deconstruction and The Panic Channel.
-He’s put out a book, called Don’t Try This At Home, which focused on a time in his life when he overcame heroin addiction and married Carmen Electra, and even made a film: Mourning Son, which dealt with the biggest event in his life: the murder of his mother when he was only 15.
+Apart from playing with two of the biggest alternative rock bands in history, Navarro has released one solo album Trust No One.
+He has also played in other bands like Deconstruction and The Panic Channel.
+In addition, he’s put out a book, called Don’t Try This At Home, which focused on a time in his life when he overcame heroin addiction and married Carmen Electra.
+He has even made a film: Mourning Son.
+This dealt with the biggest event in his life: the murder of his mother when he was only 15.

 Although he may look like a dark, nasty badass, what with his kohl eyeliner, jet black hair and heavy tattoos, deep down inside, Navarro is a sensitive, gentle man.
-Despite the turbulence in his life, one thing he could always rely on was the loyalty of animals, and caring for all things soft and fluffy is very dear to him.
-In fact, he’s such an animal lover that the American guitarist and singer-songwriter is now using his fame to speak out against animal testing in a new Be Cruelty Free campaign with The Humane Society of the United States (HSUS).
+Despite the turbulence in his life, one thing he could always rely on was the loyalty of animals.
+Caring for all things soft and fluffy is very dear to him.
+Indeed, he’s such an animal lover, the American guitarist and singer-songwriter is now using his fame to speak out against animal testing in a new Be Cruelty Free campaign with The Humane Society of the United States (HSUS).

 I was lucky enough to speak to Dave Navarro about this campaign and what sparked his interest in it, as well as to learn about favourite cruelty free products, and how a dog named Dusty changed his life.

 When did you first learn about the horrors of cosmetic animal testing?